Hijack the Seas: Tsunami

 “Everyone!
 Now!”

 I didn’t know how she expected me to do that, but it didn’t matter.
 Because here they came, pouring back through the crack in the ceiling, looking like they’d seen a ghost.
-Or a god, I thought, as a great blue eye appeared in the crevasse a moment later, peering down into the darkness.
+Or a god, I thought, as a great eye appeared in the crevasse a moment later, peering down into the darkness.

 It was blue, the size of a car, and surrounded by pale blond lashes.
 But it wasn’t the size that had me reeling from a relief so palpable that, for a moment, it was more dizzying than my exhaustion.
 The creature I feared most had blue eyes, but his made this color pale into insignificance.
 If it hadn’t, in my current state, he wouldn’t have needed to kill me; I’d have probably had a heart attack all on my own.